chandan-fosteringlinux/EncryptionAndDecryptionTask/README.md

 #### **Step 1: Unzip the File**

-1. Open your terminal and navigate to the folder where the file symmetricEncryptionAndDecryption.zip is present.
+1. Open your terminal and navigate to the folder where the file SymmetricEncryptionAndDecryption.zip is present.

 And use the command to unzip the file:
-`unzip symmetricEncryptionAndDecryption.zip -d symmetricEncryptionAndDecryption`
+`unzip SymmetricEncryptionAndDecryption.zip`

-2. This will create a folder called `symmetricEncryptionAndDecryption`.
+2. This will create a folder called `SymmetricEncryptionAndDecryption`.

-#### **Step 2: Go into the Folder** `cd symmetricEncryptionAndDecryption`
+#### **Step 2: Go into the unzip Folder in my case it is** `cd SymmetricEncryptionAndDecryption`

 #### **Step 3: Check Your Files**